Ilia Malinin: 2024–25 season: Second consecutive World champion and Grand Prix Final gold

-On March 2, 2025, Malinin took part in Legacy on Ice, an ice show organized by U.S. Figure Skating that paid tribute to lives lost aboard American Eagle Flight 5342.
+On March 2, 2025, Malinin took part in Legacy on Ice, an ice show organized by U.S. Figure Skating that paid tribute to lives lost aboard American Airlines Flight 5342.

 Later in March, Malinin won the gold medal at the 2025 World Championships in Boston, marking his second consecutive World title.
 He ranked first in the short program with a personal best score of 110.41 and first in the free skate with a score of 208.14.
 He skated cleanly in the short program.
-In the free skate, he became the first skater to successfully land all six types of jumps – toe loop, Salchow, loop, flip, Lutz, and Axel – as quadruples in a single program in competition.
-During the gala, Malinin dedicated his performance, To Build a Home by The Cinematic Orchestra, to the victims and first responders of the American Eagle Flight 5342 crash.
+In the free skate, he again landed all six types of jumps – toe loop, Salchow, loop, flip, Lutz, and Axel – as quadruples in a single program in competition.
+During the gala, Malinin dedicated his performance, To Build a Home by The Cinematic Orchestra, to the victims and first responders of the American Airlines Flight 5342 crash.

-Selected to compete for Team United States at the 2025 World Team Trophy, Malinin won all competition segments of the men's singles event, aiding Team United States in securing the gold medal overall.“I was just lucky to be at this event and having this atmosphere with all my teammates, all my friends cheering me on," he said.
-"It was still very fun even though it was a bit tricky to get through the whole program."
+Selected to compete for Team United States at the 2025 World Team Trophy, Malinin won all competition segments of the men's singles event, aiding Team United States in securing the gold medal overall.
+Malinin said, "I was just lucky to be at this event and having this atmosphere with all my teammates, all my friends cheering me on.
+It was still very fun even though it was a bit tricky to get through the whole program."

-2025–26 season: Two Grand Prix gold medals, new world record
+2025–26 season: Milano Cortina Olympics team gold, third consecutive World champion and Grand Prix Final gold, new world record

 Malinin opened his season with a win at 2025 CS Lombardia Trophy in September.